 Even healthy people get sick and have accidents

 Just because you’re young and healthy doesn’t mean you won’t need medical care.
 Accidents (often of the traffic variety) happen with astonishing frequency.
-This year, nearly a dozen of my friends in Siem Reap contracted dengue fever.
+Last year, nearly a dozen of my friends in Siem Reap contracted dengue fever.
+I got bitten by an unvaccinated puppy and had to get rabies shots in Sihanoukville.
 Even if you’re a low-risk traveler, that’s no guarantee that you won’t get sick or hurt.

 Medical care isn’t cheap